 During treatment, dust feeder insects with a powdered probiotic like NutriBAC df.
 If possible you can also administer probiotic paste (dosed by weight) like Bene-Bac Plus.
 Probiotics help counteract deworming medication’s side effects and promote good appetite.

 Best practice for reducing the likelihood of re-contamination in your skink’s enclosure is to keep the enclosure clean.
-Do a deep-clean once every 3-6 months so you can scrub every surface with a veterinary disinfectant like chlorhexidine or F10SC.
+Do a deep-clean once every 3-6 months so you can scrub every surface with a veterinary disinfectant like F10SC or Rescue.
 Remember to pay attention to the instructions, because contact time is very important to successfully using these disinfectants.